xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 path provided and go on from there.
-Unfortunately, while this solution worked while navigating links forward on the site, due to way that the Nuxt component lifecycle worked, the relevant code executed client side, which is a problem, considering the construction of the route to filepath map is very much a server-side only operation.
+Unfortunately, while this solution worked while navigating links forward on the site, due to way that the Nuxt component lifecycle worked, the relevant code executed client side, which is a problem, considering the construction of the route to file-path map is very much a server-side only operation.
 As a result, I had problems with nonexistent modules not being available and thereby halting the rendering of the app, because, you know, the module the code imports is not available client-side.